suhani-rastogi/Real-Time-Multi-Player-Quiz-Game/README.md

 Moreover, the game incorporates a leaderboard, showcasing the scores of all players actively participating in the multiplayer session.
 This feature fosters healthy competition and motivates players to aim for the top spot on the leaderboard.

 To summarize, the Comprehensive Multi-Genre Multiplayer Quiz Game in Python provides a captivating and educational experience.
 By integrating a variety of questions, secure authentication, timed challenges, and detailed performance insights, the game aims to engage users with different interests and skill levels in a dynamic multiplayer gaming environment.

+# Technologies Used
+Python 3 – Core language used for developing both server and client components.

+TCP (Transmission Control Protocol) – Ensures reliable, ordered, and error-checked delivery of messages between client and server.

+Socket Programming – Facilitates real-time communication using TCP sockets.

+Tkinter – Provides a graphical user interface (GUI) for the client application.

+Pandas – Handles data operations and reads question sets from Excel files.

+OpenPyXL – Enables reading and writing of .xlsx Excel files used for quiz questions.

+Threading – Allows the server to handle multiple client connections simultaneously.

+File Handling – Reads and validates login credentials from Credentials.txt.